 She was previously an Arts Education Fellow in the ACTIVATE Arts Advocacy Leadership Program by Arts for LA, a Museum Educator at the Los Angeles County Museum of Art (LACMA) and the Norton Simon Museum of Art, and Treasurer for Museum Educators of Southern California.
 She also supported the arts through development and communications at Heart of Los Angeles (HOLA), The Gabriella Foundation, and as Co-Chair of the Development Committee for the leadership council of Emerging Arts Leaders/Los Angeles, a local branch of Americans for the Arts.
 Presently, she serves as the Executive Director at City Hearts: Kids Say Yes to the Arts with plans to guide the organization and its arts education programs into a new stage of growth.
 She graduated with a M.A. in Art History from the University of Colorado at Boulder and a B.A. in Art History from the University of Florida.

-CALVIN BANKS, world music / guitar & songwriting
+CALVIN BANKS, teaching artist - world music / guitar & songwriting

 ANAHIT POTURYAN, Program & Operations Coordinator